- What is Zwift?

 Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, iPad, iPhone or Apple TV, letting you ride with other cyclists in a virtual environment.
 Once upon a time there was just a garage wall to look at – with Zwift's technicolour worlds those days are long gone.

-There’s a range of virtual worlds to choose from – including Watopia, Richmond and London – and routes for various rides can be found on Strava where there’s a leaderboard for each.
+There’s a range of virtual worlds to choose from – including Watopia, New York and London – and routes for various rides can be found on Strava where there’s a leaderboard for each.

 Is Zwift free?

 What equipment do I need to play Zwift?

 The most obvious thing you need to use Zwift is a turbo trainer.
 If you want immersive gameplay, are going to be using Zwift regularly, and can afford it, then a smart turbo trainer such as the Wahoo Kickr or Tacx Neo Smart could be a good option.